 Recent field experiments, such as HAPEX-MOBILHY 86, FIFE 87 or BOREAS 94, have enabled the development and the validation of land surface schemes describing the most important processes governing the water, heat and momentum exchanges while remaining simple enough to be included in operational weather forecasts models (Noilhan and Planton 1989; Viterbo and Beljaars 1995).
 Such parametrizations can improve significantly the quality of the forecasts of weather elements (Bougeault et al. 1991; Lanzinger 1995).
 Initialisation of the prognostic soil variables at global scale is an important issue given the very different time scales of evolution between the atmospheric and the soil systems.
 Realistic schemes appear to be sensitive to the specification of initial soil temperatures and water contents (Jacquemin and Noilhan 1990; Bouttier et al. 1993a, 1993b).
 The increase in realism of other physical parametrizations (clouds, radiation, convection) in numerical weather prediction models has also made errors in the surface representation easier to identify.
-The importance of positive feedbacks between the surface and the atmosphere must be underlined : realistic mechanisms should be represented (which is not possible when surface boundary conditions are fixed), but spurious ones, resulting from systematic errors in the representation of some components of the energy and water cycles, should be removed with an appropriate initialisation procedure.
+The importance of positive feedbacks between the surface and the atmosphere must be underlined : realistic mechanisms should be represented (which is not possible when surface boundary conditions are fixed), but spurious ones, resulting from systematic errors in the representation procedure.